Mr3rf1/ZiRar/SECURITY.md

 ## 🏆 Security Hall of Fame

-We recognize security researchers who help improve Zirar's security:
+We recognize security researchers who help improve ZiRar's security:

 *No security issues have been reported yet.
 Be the first to help us improve!*